Yawning/or-ctl-filter/README.md

 call netcat (Yes, I'm aware that they rewrote it in Python).

 Limitations/differences:
- * It is currently hardcoded to connect to a ControlSocket.
  * It only supports NULL and SAFECOOKIE authentication.
  * It does not lie about the SocksPort.
  * It does not limit request lengths, because that's tor's problem, not mine.